 This research was conducted using surveys (parent, student, faculty, and staff).
 Prior to providing surveys to the participants, the surveys were reviewed by three administrators for clarity and understanding of questions.
 After receiving the feedback from the administrators, the survey questions on the parent, student, and faculty and staff surveys were adjusted accordingly for better understanding.
-The surveys consisted of Likert scale questions with 5 response choices (1-strongly disagree, 2-disagree, 3-neutral, 4-agree, 5-strongly agree), Likert scale questions with 5 response choices (1-strong negative impact, 2-negative impact, 3-neutral, 4positive impact, 5-strong positive impact), list type questions that allowed respondents to select items that applied to them, and open-ended completion statements.
-The student survey comprised 101 questions consisting of the following: Likert scale questions with 5 response choices (1-strongly disagree, 2-disagree, 3-neutral, 4-agree, 5-strongly agree), Likert scale questions with 5 response choices (1-strong negative impact, 2-negative impact, 3-neutral, 4positive impact, 5-strong positive impact), list type questions that allowed respondents to select items that applied to them, and open-ended completion statements.
+The parent survey comprised 83 questions consisting of the following: Likert scale questions with 5 response choices (1-strongly disagree, 2-disagree, 3-neutral, 4-agree, 5-strongly disagree), list type questions that allowed respondents to select items that applied to them, and open-ended completion statements.
+The student survey comprised 101 questions consisting of the following: Likert scale questions with 5 response choices (1-strongly disagree, 2-disagree, 3-neutral, 4-agree, 5-strongly disagree), list type questions that allowed respondents to select items that applied to them, and open-ended completion statements.
 Students that were under the age of 18, and had a desire to participate, received parental permission prior to completing the survey.
-The faculty survey comprised 99 questions consisting of the following: Likert scale questions with 5 response choices (1-strongly disagree, 2-disagree, 3-neutral, 4-agree, 5-strongly agree), Likert scale questions with 5 response choices (1-strong negative impact, 2-negative impact, 3-neutral, 4-positive impact, 5-strong positive impact), list type questions that allowed respondents to select items that applied to them, and open-ended completion statements.
-Parents, students, and faculty/staff members completed their surveys on their personal computer, as well as school computers through Google.
+The faculty survey comprised 99 questions consisting of the following: Likert scale questions with 5 response choices (1-strongly disagree, 2-disagree, 2-disa

+3-neutral, 4-agree, 5-strongly disagree), list type questions that allowed respondents to select items that applied to them, and open-ended completion statements.
+Parents/guardians, students, and faculty/staff members completed their surveys on their personal computer, as well as school computers through Google.
 Participants were provided a paper copy of the survey if they did not have access to a computer.
-Faculty/staff, students, and parents completed surveys during Spring semester of 2014.
+Surveys were completed by faculty/staff, students, and parents during Spring semester of 2014.